The library infrastructure module

 dip::uint

-dip:: GetNumberOfThreads()
+dip:: GetNumberOfThreads(

 Gets the maximum number of threads that can be used in computations.

-Returns the value given in the last call to dip::SetNumberOfThreads
+Returns the value given in the last call to dip::SetNumberOfThreads within the current thread,

 or the default maximum value if that function was never called within the current thread.